dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/modal/modal-info.md

 ### Behavior

-The modal can be triggered from either a text element or a button.
+The modal can be triggered from either a button or by using the `open_state` property.
 Triggering a modal will activate the opaque overlay and display the contents.

 ### Structure and content